simon-ritchie/apysc/docstring_markdowns/apysc/_console/assertion.md

 **[Returns]**

 - `left_str`: str
   - Left-side value's string.
-If value is string, this will be wrapped by double quotation.
+If a value is a string, this interface wraps this left-side value by double quotation.
 - `right_str`: str
   - Right-side value's string.
-If value is string, this will be wrapped by double quotation.
+If a value is a string, this interface wraps this right-side value by double quotation.

 ## `_make_arrays_or_dicts_comparison_expression` function docstring